Tuesday 12th July 2016

 4. Make Sure Customers Know What to Expect

-unwelcome surprises when they reach your checkout.
+You don’t want your customers to have any unexpected or unwelcome surprises when they reach your checkout.
 Include all of the relevant information, such as delivery costs, on pages prior to the checkout so that customers don’t feel they’ve been hit with any hidden costs when they reach the point of paying for their order.
 Include the full price of products on your site and make any other fees or taxes apparent to the visitor.

 5. Reduce Your Page Load Speeds